aexyel/pkg_search/README.md

 # Thanks

-Thanks to Solene Rapenne and t.me/openbsd_ru community for idea to create this script.
+Thanks to Solène Rapenne and t.me/openbsd_ru community for idea to create this script.